 They sort of did that when they bought Buell.
 I don't know that they put a whole lot of R&D into it, though.

 So, the suggestion is to pit HD against Honda in a segment that expects reliability?
-Much like a Ferrari, one doesn't buy a HD because it can be sure to start when a hurricane is coming.
+One doesn't buy a HD because it can be sure to start when a hurricane is coming.